Mana-project-LAB/mana-agi-definition-log/agi-definition-mana-project-20250913.md

 **Update History:**

-2025.09.13:Added Supplementary Note: What "Nonlinear" Means in the Mana Project
+2025.09.13:Added Supplementary Note: What "Nonlinear" Means in the Mana Project and Supplement: Dual AGI Paradigm – Scalar / Vector

 2025.09.11:Published